 It’s the Canadian Resuscitation Outcomes Consortium, an all-Canadian extension of a previous 10-year research network involving 10 large EMS systems across North America, including the Greater Toronto Area, Ottawa and Vancouver.
 That one, the Resuscitation Outcomes Consortium (ROC),was the largest out-of-hospital research network exploring strategies to improve outcomes from traumatic injury as well as cardiac arrest.

-Now we’re expanding that concept across Canada with new funding from Canadian Institutes of Health Research (CIHR) and the Heart and Stroke Foundation (which also supported ROC).
-We’re going to look to create a national cardiac arrest registry and also improve survival from cardiac arrest or traumatic injury across Canada.
+Now we’re expanding that concept across Canada with new funding from Canadian Institutes of Health Research (CIHR) and the Heart & Stroke (which also supported ROC).
+We’re going to create an extensive cardiac arrest registry so we can see which interventions performed by individual EMS systems actually improve patient outcomes, then work to apply them across Canada.

 Watch Dr. Cheskes describe the impact of the CanROC initiative.